1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 Under the rule of specialty, the extradited person may only be detained, prosecuted, sentenced or re-extradited to a third state for the offences for which extradition was requested and granted (article 38, paragraph 1 IMAC).
 The principle of speciality thus imposes restrictions on the sovereignty of the requesting state.
-It protects rights of the person sought to the extent that it prevents him or her from being requested for one offence and tried for another.
+It protects the rights of the person sought to the extent that it prevents him or her from being requested for one offence and tried for another.

-Once extradition has been carried out, the requested state may nonetheless approve an extension to the criminal prosecution on the basis of a subsequent application.
+Once extradition has been carried out, the requested state may nonetheless approve an extension to criminal prosecution on the basis of a subsequent application.

-Article 54, paragraph 3 IMAC provides that simplified extradition proceedings shall have the effect of “ordinary” extradition and are subject to the same conditions.
+Article 54, paragraph 3 IMAC provides that simplified extradition proceedings shall have the effect of an “ordinary” extradition and are subject to the same conditions.
 Thus, the rule of specialty also applies thereto.

 A waiver of the rule of speciality is possible pursuant to the IMAC (article 38, paragraph 2 let. a IMAC).

 24. If there is a political decision at the end of the extradition process, what factors can be considered?